praylee/ahometoshare_v2/README.md

 # Install Java 8
-Get Java 8 from Oracle
+Get Java 8 from Oracle and install it https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
-https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
-Install it

 # Java 8 environment configuration
 Open environment Variable in System Properties, Add the path to your java/bin of which you just download to SystemVariable/PATH and save.